+It’s no industry secret that daylighting is a magic ingredient in architecture.
+Daylight imbues static building with a sense of time and dynamism.
 Today, architects are empowered with a new generation of daylighting analysis tools enabling them to further explore the boundaries of daylighting making daylight an important implication for design.

 Daylight reflectance analysis is the measurement of the percentage of daylight light that is reflected off a given material surface as diffuse and specular light.
+The analysis is conducted on the envelope/facade of the building and roofing materials.
 Different materials exhibit different reflectance behaviours which are influenced by:

+In Singapore’s context, it is prohibited to use building materials with daylight reflectance exceeding 20% on all external surfaces.
 We provide daylight reflectance analysis to prevent potential disamenity or possible infringement as a result of excessive daylight being reflected off a building.